Explore a variety of healthcare settings in under resourced areas while gaining vital experience shadowing doctors, nurses and clinicians.

 This program provides participants with a unique opportunity to experience hands on learning in the hospital setting as well as witness global medical issues.
 Students will discover the basic concepts of global health in the beautiful African country of Botswana.

 Students will have the opportunity to work with healthcare professionals in a variety of situations at the Botswana-Baylor Center of Excellence, the Princess Marina Hospital as well as other hospitals and clinics.
 A series of lectures on health and healthcare in Botswana will be provided by local experts.
 A service learning opportunity is available at Camp Hill, a residential school for children with disabilities.

-Open to OHIO HCOM, Nursing and other health profession students in good standing (HCOM) or at least a 3.0 overall GPA.
+Open to OHIO HCOM, nursing, pre-med, other health profession students and graduate students in related fields in good standing (HCOM) or at least a 3.0 overall GPA.
 Non-Ohio University students also accepted.

 Students will be housed at the University of Botswana with breakfast and dinner provided at the University.

 Students will have the opportunity to participate in day and weekend excursions to the Botswana National Museum, the local craft area, the Gaborone Game Reserve and an optional safari in the Okavango Delta.

 Courses & Credits